httptoolkit/httptoolkit-website/src/posts/http-search-method.md

 ### Caching is hard

-While not invalidating caches is a good start, the results of a SEARCH aren't actually cacheable themselves.
+While not invalidating caches is a good start, the results of a QUERY aren't actually cacheable themselves.
 That doesn't just mean they're not cacheable by default: even with explicit cache headers, they are not cacheable.

 This is unfortunate because it's a clear limitation when compared with GET, and caching query results is a super common use case.

-There's ongoing work here to specify exactly under what conditions SEARCH could become cacheable, which would unlock a lot more benefit from this standard.
+There's ongoing work here to specify exactly under what conditions QUERY could become cacheable, which would unlock a lot more benefit from this standard.
 I think the likely result is that it won't be cacheable by default, but will be cacheable given the appropriate headers, but again that's not yet specified, so let's wait & see.

 ### Naming is hard

+_(**Update**: this section is also no longer relevant, but is kept because it's interesting context too - in the end the name has indeed been changed!)_

 SEARCH isn't a great name.
 Not every query is a search, and there's a wide variety of other uses for "safe method with a body" that go entirely beyond simple querying of a data set, as discussed above.